LaneyS05/backend-demo/README.md

 # Learn More

-this is only half of the progect (the backend) to see the rest please visit
+this is only half of the progect (the backend) to see the rest please visit the link below

 # https://github.com/LaneyS05/frontend-demo